 Heat the oil and butter in a large skillet over medium heat.
 Add the onions and a generous pinch of salt.
-Cook, stirring frequently until deeply caramelized for about 25-30 minutes.
+Cook, stirring frequently until deeply caramelized for about 25 to 30 minutes.

 Step 2: Add in the other tasty ingredients

 Add the garlic, mushrooms and thyme.
-Sauté for 3-4 minutes or until the mushrooms begin to soften.
+Sauté for three to four minutes or until the mushrooms begin to soften.
 Add the wine to deglaze the pan and add the flour.
-Cook for another 2-3 minutes, until thickened.
+Cook for another two to three minutes, until thickened.

 Step 3: Cook the pasta

 Pour in the stock and water.
 Season with salt and freshly ground black pepper.
-Bring to a boil, then add the pasta and cook for 8-10 minutes or until al dente.
+Bring to a boil, then add the pasta and cook for 8 to 10 minutes or until al dente.